flymin/Hackintosh-Thinkpad-X1-Extreme/README.md

   - I added my AppleALC and CPUFriend (to enable better turbo boost).
   - Report from Activity Monitor told me that battery can support  4~5 hours' using
 - Latest version in this repo is using **my own patched dsdt**.
 You can make your own following [this](https://github.com/flymin/Hackintosh-Thinkpad-X1-Extreme#dsdt-patch).
-- This repo basically is a fork repo of [Errrneist's repo](https://github.com/Errrneist/Hackintosh-Thinkpad-X1-Extreme), except for some little change to compatible with my machine, which has different hardwares.

 I will make effort to try every release and make modification if encounter with problems.